 When you scan the barcode on the bottom of the original invoice or manually enter the invoice number, Paladin verifies that the invoice exists and that it includes the returned item.
 If the purchase is confirmed, the original invoice number is added to the new invoice.

-Similarly, if you use the Advanced Lookup inventory search to find and add returned items to an invoice, a Return Item Invoice Number window appears for each returned item.
+Similarly, if you use the Advanced Lookup inventory search to find and add returned items to an invoice, a Return Item Invoice Number window opens for each returned item.

 After the invoice and purchase for each returned item is verified, the original invoice number is added to the new invoice.

-When purchase verification fails because the invoice number you entered in the Return Item Invoice Number window is not found, or if the part number is not on the original invoice, a message is displayed.
+When purchase verification fails because the invoice number you entered in the Return Item Invoice Number window is not found, or if the part number is not on the original invoice, a *Invoice Number Not Found message is displayed.

 If you click Cancel in the Return Item Invoice Number window, and proceed with the return, a note that this step was skipped is added to the return invoice.